dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #15498](https://github.com/aspnet/EntityFrameworkCore/issues/15498)

-This change is introduced in EF Core 3.0-preview 7.

 **Old behavior**

 Before 3.0, EF Core targeted .NET Standard 2.0 and would run on all platforms that support that standard, including .NET Framework.